AndreyGS/MinimalMath/ReadMe.md

 - *static SlicedDouble pow(SlicedDouble number, SlicedDouble power)* - returns the SlicedDouble that hold value of the number that power holds raised to the giving power that sdpow holds.

-Last few methods are using to get intermidiate results with no conversion and respective limititations of double type:
+Next few methods are using to get the intermidiate results with no conversion and respective limititations of the double type:

 - *public static SlicedDouble innerSum(SlicedDouble number1, SlicedDouble number2)* - returns the sum;
 - *public static SlicedDouble innerSub(SlicedDouble minuend, SlicedDouble subtrahend)* - substraction;